projectacrn/acrn-hypervisor/doc/tutorials/acrn-dm_QoS.rst

 ACRN-DM QoS architecture
 ************************
 In ACRN-DM QoS design, we run the ACRN-DM in a runC container environment.
-Every time we start a UOS, we first start a runC container and then launch the ACRN-DM within that container.
+Every time we start a User VM, we first start a runC container and then launch the ACRN-DM within that container.
 The ACRN-DM QoS can manage these resources for Device-Model: